Baterka/OpskinsRefreshBot/README.md

 # OpskinsRefreshBot

-## This project was private.
-I made it public and it means it will most likely never be updated by me.
+## This project was private and paid.
+I made it public and it means it will most likely never be updated.
+Enjoy!

 Opskins Refresh Bot for refreshing prices automatically achieved by [OPSkinsAPI](https://docs.opskins.com/public/en.html).